Dennis Mahon

-Dennis William Mahon (born August 29, 1950) is an American right-wing terrorist who is part of the radical white supremacist movement.
+Dennis William Mahon (born August 29, 1950) is an American far-right terrorist who is part of the radical white supremacist movement.
 He was indicted for the 2004 Office of Diversity and Dialogue mail bombing in Scottsdale, Arizona.
 Mahon is currently incarcerated at FCI Terre Haute.

 Early life

-On August 29, 1950, Dennis Mahon was born with his identical twin brother, Daniel Wallace Mahon, to Bill and Barbara Mahon in Davis Junction, Illinois.
+On August 29, 1950, Dennis Mahon was born alongside his identical twin brother, Daniel Wallace Mahon, in Illinois.
+He also claims to have served in the U.S. Army during the Vietnam War.